productivity-for-programmers/productivity-for-spring/README.md

 ## Limitations

 - Hardcoded to run on port 9000
+- Hardcoded to use bash to run the build command
 - The rebuild needs to be triggered from this web server itself so that it knows exactly when the build process finishes and how long to wait before spring-boot-devtools will catch the class file changes and trigger a restart
 - Only listens to changes to .java files
 - Tested with Go 1.21.4
 - Tested with Spring Boot 3.1.4
+- Only tested on Linux